-Regardless of whether it is in business a close company that simply holds investments such as a bank deposit account will fall within the definition of a close investment holding company at CTA10/S34 (formerly ICTA88/S13A), and will be liable at the full rate of CT (see CTM60700+).
+For accounting periods beginning on or after 1 April 1989 until 31 March 2015, regardless of whether it is in business a close company that simply holds investments such as a bank deposit account will fall within the definition of a close investment holding company at CTA10/S34, and will be liable at the full rate of CT (see CTM60700 onwards).

 Company with investment business

-Some companies will seek relief for management expenses under CTA09/S1219 (formerly ICTA88/S75), which requires that the company carry on ‘investment business’, defined without much further enlightenment at CTA09/1218 as making investments.
+Some companies will seek relief for management expenses under CTA09/S1219, which requires that the company carry on ‘investment business’, defined without much further enlightenment at CTA09/1218 as making investments.
 In such cases, it is a reasonable inference that the company is also carrying on a business for the purposes of CTA10/S25 (3).